12/23/09

 1901 Vine St

-The collection of artists' books gathered in honor of Ruth Hughes, will be on display from
+The collection of artists' books gathered in honor of

 November 20 - December 30, 2009.
 Many Delaware Valley Chapter members are represented and there are eighty books on display in twelve cases.
-After the exhibition, the collection will be donated to Oberlin College's Clarence Ward Art Library and will be exhibited there in the spring.
+After the exhibition, the collection will be donated to

 See the Free Library website for hours.